China Heroically Stands in the Universe

-"China Heroically Stands in the Universe" was the national anthem of China from 1915 to 1921.
+"China Heroically Stands in the Universe" (Traditional Chinese): 中華雄立宇宙間, romanized: Zhōngguó xióng lì yǔzhòu jiān) was the national anthem of China from 1915 to 1921.
+It was adopted as the official anthem of the Chinese state with the establishment of the short-lived Hongxian Empire of China under Yuan Shikai and his Beiyang government.
+After Yuan's death in 1916, the anthem remained official until it was replaced under the order of premier Duan Qirui in 1921.

 History

 It was issued by the Ritual Regulations Office (禮制館) in June 1915 as the national anthem of the Republic of China and was adopted on 23 May 1915.
 Its lyrics were written by Yin Chang (廕昌) and music by Wang Lu (王露).

 After Yuan Shikai declared himself Emperor of China in December 1915, the lyrics of the anthem were slightly modified and turned into the national anthem of the Empire of China.
 The lyrics were abolished again in 1916 after his death and replaced by lyrics written by Zhang Zuolin.
 The song was no longer the official anthem after 31 March 1921, when Song to the Auspicious Cloud again became the national anthem.